• Recipes

 • Gather all the ingredients

 • Add the beef next and sauté.
-Cover and cook for 10 minutes on medium-low heat.
+Cover and cook for 10 minutes on low heat.

 • Meanwhile, grate the ginger.

 • After 10 minutes, open the lid and use a fine-mesh skimmer to get rid of any fat and foam.
 After that add ginger and sauté.
-Stew for 5 minute.
+It's done!

 Nutrition